BenHargreaves/Toronto-Neighbourhood-Map/README.md

 # Toronto-Neighbourhood-Map
 A Map of some cool locations in Toronto using Google Maps / Geocoding, and Flickr API's.
-Completed as part of Udacities Full Stack nanodegree
+Completed as part of Udacity's Full Stack nanodegree

 ## Dependencies
 Code & Libraries: